aws-amplify/amplify-swift/AmplifyPlugins/Storage/Tests/StorageHostApp/AWSS3StoragePluginIntegrationTests/README.md

 Do you want to add User Pool Groups?
     No
 Do you want to add an admin queries API?
-    Yes
-Do you want to restrict access to the admin queries API to a specific Group
     No
 Multifactor authentication (MFA) user login options:
     OFF